In this in-depth elliptical buying guide, you'll learn:

 First, it's a proven higher overall workout efficiency.
 Different folks use different means to assess how efficient their training sessions are, and for this example, we will use overall caloric expenditure because that is the most widely-used metric.
 You should know that when it comes to calorie burn and muscle recruitment, bigger is better.
 Your hamstrings are about three times the size of your quadriceps, and your gluteus maximus is the largest muscle in the body.
 Those muscles, when contracted, will result in a higher caloric output requirement than your smaller anterior muscles such as your quads.
 Not only that, but you'll get the benefits of increased blood flow and nutrient transport as well.

 Second, when you are using an elliptical machine, you want your spine to be in a neutral position.
 This is one of the most important things I look for when I fit my client to an elliptical.
-You don't want to be excessively leaning forward the entire time you are on the machine, which puts undo stress on your lower back.
+You don't want to be excessively leaning forward the entire time you are on the machine, which puts undo stress on your lower back and stress on your joints.
 Typically, it is considered by professionals that a rear-driven elliptical trainer naturally puts you in a straight and upright position.
 This is because you are pulling the wheel, so your feet are flat in the foot pedals and your posterior chain muscles are doing most of the work.
 You won't have to consciously correct your posture when using a rear-driven elliptical because the machine is designed around the natural way your body operates.
 Since front-driven elliptical machines require you to push the wheel to make it turn, you will be more likely to be on the balls of your feet more and using more anterior muscles, resulting in the natural tendency to lean forward.

 If rear drive is better, why are they the least common type?